jam-web/fido_project/README.md

-# fido_project completed as part of a coding dojo python stack bootcamp.
-The project is an education app for special needs students who need practice on their four arithmetic operatesion.
+# fido_project completed as part of python stack bootcamp.
+The project is an education app for special needs students who need practice on their four arithmetic operations.
+Deployed in local environment.